Advancing Spatial Neglect Research Through Extended Reality (XR)

-Uniting from clinicians, researchers, XR developers, and patient representatives across Europe to innovate diagnosis and treatment for spatial neglect.
+Bringing together clinicians, researchers, XR developers, and patient representatives from across Europe to advance the diagnosis and treatment of spatial neglect following acquired brain injury.

 Funded by the European Cooperation in Science & Technology